AraBlocks/ara-filesystem/README.md

 ### Removing from an AFS

-Removing files and/or directories if very siilar to adding them.
+Removing files and/or directories if very similar to adding them.

 ```sh
 $ afs remove <did> <pathspec...>